SKH-TMS/runBasicExample/README.md

 **If you face any error after doing below steps, then please update current version of your installed NodeJS software.**

+## Starting Code (Base code)

+Repositry Number: T1

 ## Versions Detail

 ### Version 0 (v0)

-- Only frontend of the registration form
+- Creating simple components and call them
 - Not glabal styling(css).
-Instead, style is directly applied to the registration form.
+Instead, style is directly applied to the pages

 ## How to Run: